queens-satellite-team/Space-School/lab4/lab4.md

 # 5.0 SD Card Reader/Writer
 The SD Card reader/writer is used to store data that you collect during your flight on an SD card.
-More infomation can be found with the [data sheet](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-microsd-spi-sdio.pdf)
+More information can be found with the [data sheet](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-microsd-spi-sdio.pdf)

 ## 5.1 Hardware Requirements
 ### Pinouts 📌